CGCookie/blender-addon-updater/README.md

 - **backup_ignore_patterns:** A setting to ignore certain files or folders when performing a backup prior to installing an update/target version
   - Type: List of strings
   - Default: None
-  - Notes: You can use wildcard patterns, see documentation for shutil.copytree `ignore` input paramter as this is where the list is passed into.
+  - Notes: You can use wild card patterns, see documentation for shutil.copytree `ignore` input parameter as this is where the list is passed into.

 *User preference defined (ie optional but good to expose to user)*